gdsec-test/security-detections-framework/README.md

    2. Provide links to any necessary artifacts
 7. Provide dashboards - include any dashboards that correspond to the new rule
 8. Commit your changes to this repository
+9. Notify Responding Teams (GCSO, IR) of New Detection

 Splunk Example Rule: [Trend-Micro_Malicious-File_unable-to-remove](https://github.com/gdcorp-infosec/siem-documentation/tree/main/alerts/detections/splunk/Trend-Micro_Malicious-File_unable-to-remove)